fablabbcn/mdef-docs/docs/previous_years/academic_year_2020_21/term_1_2020_21/the_almost_useful_machines_2020_21/index.md

 Structure of 2020-21
 ======================

-# TThe Almost Useful Machines
+# The Almost Useful Machines

 ![](images/tec_beyond_1.png)